 I had one memory of Coney Island before this summer.
-Wild, untamed, and totally New York in all the guts, funk, and glory.
+Wild, untamed, and totally New York in all the guts, funk, and spunk.
 Probably ten years ago or more I showed up to Coney Island in the summer, green behind the ears, without expectation nor experience of what I was to find.
 The sea of people on the sand stretched down the shore to Brighton.
-Salsa competed with Rock and roll; the Russian tongue danced between the notes of Spanish staccato; the burkini wasn’t an issue, it was happening right next to kids playing handball in the surf.
-A man orange from the sun, maybe 70, was shaking martinis under a tent.
+Salsa competed with Rock and roll; the Russian tongue danced between the notes of Spanish staccato; the burkini wasn’t an issue; it was happening right next to kids playing handball in the surf; a bald man orange from the sun, at least 70 years old, was shaking martinis under a tent.
 Secretly I was hoping he would offer me one.
 I read once that Coney Island was called “Sodom by the Sea”.
-Perhaps that is what it used to be called but on that summer day it was like a parade, a Fellini-esque carnival of souls.
-Beautiful and completely catching me off guard I watched hidden behind 35 proof sunscreen.
-Not much else I remember and little did I know it would take me well into the next decade of the 21st century to make it back.
+Perhaps that is what it used to be called, but on that summer day it was like a parade, a Fellini-esque carnival of souls.
+Beautiful and completely catching me off guard, I watched hidden behind 35 proof sunscreen and a pair of knockoff knockoff sunglasses.
+Not much else I remember and little did I know it would take me well into the second decade of the 21st century to make it back.

-After my wife Boni and I moved to Bensonhurst, usually our radars were pointing towards Fort Greene or Manhattan for entertainment.
+After my wife Boni and I moved to Bensonhurst, our radars were usually pointing towards Fort Greene or Manhattan for entertainment.
 Of course this is natural.
 There is much to love about these places.
 But once the summer of 2016 arrived and the consciousness of our surroundings expanded, Coney Island became something more than a peripheral neighborhood.
 It was an object of exploration.
-When one afternoon we were bathing in the sun and surf we said to each other “let’s have our next date be a day in Coney Island.”
+So we explored with our Amara in tow on numerous occasions.
+One afternoon we were bathing in the sun and surf we said to each other “let’s have our next date be a day in Coney Island, alone--no kid.”
 So when my mother came to visit, we did.

 On the afternoon of August 20th we arrived off the D train, two short stops from our apartment.
-We came for the sand sculpture contest, at least this was the flimsy pretense.
+We came for the sand sculpture contest, at least that was the flimsy pretense.
 Of course the contest was incredible.
-The Eiffel tower, Creature from the Blue Lagoon, Marilyn Monroe, even the Great Wall of China were strewn across the shore slowly eroding from wind and surf.
+The Eiffel tower, Creature from the Blue Lagoon, Marilyn Monroe, even the Great Wall of China were strewn across wind eroded beach.
 It was almost a race against time to see these masterpieces but it was also overwhelming.
 The sand sculptures seemed innumerable and the crowds were teeming.
 Children were playing hide-and-seek around The Creature from the Blue Lagoon and a drunk man tripped and fell over the Pyramids of Giza.
-Grain by grain these sculptures were being swept away not only by the winds of time but also the human element was causing the demise.
+Grain by grain these sculptures were being swept away by the winds of time .
 Of course this came as no surprise.
-We decided to leave the beach and head toward the rides, Boni dying to do the ferris wheel.
-But a strange detour took us slightly off course.
+We decided to leave the beach and head toward the rides; Boni was dying to do the ferris wheel.
+But then a strange detour took us slightly off course.

 As we left the booth, the sun had begun its daily decline.
 Shadows were beginning to become longer and more formidable, harder to avoid.
 Families were shaking off their beach blanket, the sand and dust thrust into the air.
 Soon, a strange element emerged, previously concealed, by the exodus of the happy masses.
 Shady individuals with shifty eyes dodging in and out of narrow walkways became more apparent.
 The lights of the amusement park became blinding, reinforcing the darkness of the coming night.